DINESH KUMAR SHARMA

 The offence of money laundering under Section 3 of the PMLA includes any process or activity connected with the proceeds of crime, including its concealment, possession, acquisition or use and projec....

-The court emphasized that in economic offences under the PMLA, bail is not granted unless the accused proves they are not guilty and unlikely to commit further offences.
+The court emphasized that in economic offences, especially under the PMLA, bail should not be granted unless the accused demonstrates they are not guilty and unlikely to commit further offences.

 Copyright © 2023 Vikas Info Solution Pvt Ltd. All Rights Reserved.